informatics-isi-edu/hatrac/REST-API.md

       anonymous creation of such an object is not supported.
   - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create the object.
+  - **404 Not Found**: the _parent path_ does not exist and the
+    `parents=true` query parameter was not supplied to request automatic creation of missing ancestors.
   - **409 Conflict**: the object cannot be created due to a conflict with existing state of the service:
     - The _namespace path_ may not denote a namespace